hkravtsov/hla/README.md

 ### 5.2.1.
 Global Traffic Management

 The solution is based on the CQRS pattern.
+Priority queues usage allow to reach out the high level of **linearizability** at the level of the particular v-chat.

 #### 5.2.1.1.
 The problem statement: